sarahquigley/milk-mustache/_posts/recipes/2016-07-09-the-joy-of-oatmeal-and-breakfast.md

         - A sprinkling of nuts and / or seeds (optional)
         - A spoonful of honey or jam (optional)
   method:
+    main:
+      steps:
         - Into a medium pot, measure oats, water and / or milk.
 Add raisins and flax seeds.
         - Bring oatmeal to a gentle simmer.
 Cook until thick and creamy, stirring frequently to ensure it doesn’t stick to the bottom of the pot.
         - Transfer oatmeal to serving bowl(s).
         - Top oatmeal with fresh fruit.
 Dollop on nut butter.
 If using, sprinkle on nuts and / or seeds, spoon on jam or drizzle on honey.
   variations:
     - "This is a very loose recipe, leaving lots of wiggle room for you to tailor it to your personal taste:"
     - Replace (or supplement) mix-ins with other types of dried fruit, nuts or seeds.
 Dried apricots are particularly delicious.